 Conventional fleet processes may be able to pull through challenges but automated vehicle dispatching breaks new ground in terms of addressing complex vehicle routing problems that may have not been considered on traditional fleet management.

-It wouldn’t hurt for small to medium fleet companies to take a closer look on current vehicle dispatch processes that automated fleet management systems can improve.
+It wouldn’t hurt for small to medium fleet companies to take a closer look at current vehicle dispatch processes that automated fleet management systems can improve.